Under the Equality Act 2010 public bodies are required to develop and publish equality objectives every four years after consultation with the public.

 - Compliant procurement and commissioning.

-To identify how these objectives will be met an Equality Objectives Action Plan has been produced which can be viewed by clicking here (PDF, 127KB, 9 pages).
+To identify how these objectives will be met we have produced an Equality Objectives Action Plan (PDF, 126KB, 9 pages).

 This plan will run from 2019 to 2022 and will be reviewed on a six monthly basis to ascertain progress.